Quilt For SafeHouse Center

 Additional ways to contribute to SafeHouse

-- Donate fabric to the SafeHouse fabric table.
-This fabric is available to guild members, donated by guild members and others, to use in SafeHouse donation quilts.
-If you see a selection of fabric you just have to have for a project for yourself, you are able to purchase it, with the proceeds being added to our yearly donation to SafeHouse.
+- Donate fabric to the SafeHouse fabric table during in-person meetings.
+This fabric is available to guild members for use in SafeHouse donation quilts.
+If you see a selection of fabric you just have to have for a project for yourself, you can purchase it, with the proceeds being added to our yearly donation to SafeHouse.

-- Attend a SafeHouse sewing day.
-A couple of times a year, we get together after the meeting to make quilts for SafeHouse.
+- Attend a SafeHouse Sew-In event.
+Several times a year we get together either in-person or online to make SafeHouse quilts.
 Each event has a theme.
 You can work individually on your own quilt, or you can work in a group.
 If you don’t want to bring your sewing machine, you can cut fabric or press.
 These events are great fun, and it’s amazing to see how many quilt tops can be made in a short amount of time when we all work together.
 Come when you can; leave when you must.
-See some of the past SH sewing events here [link].

 - Take a pre-packaged “kit” of fabric home and add your sewing skills and a little love to create a quilt top or even a completed quilt.
 These kits are put together with fabric from the SafeHouse table and include an easy pattern to use.

 - Do a little work on a quilt in progress, e.g., members sometimes contribute a quilt center that needs a few borders to complete, or you might pick up a quilt top that is complete but needs to be quilted, a good way to practice your free-motion quilting skills.
-While it is most desirable that you complete the quilt that you take home, don’t feel that it is a requirement.
-An option is to take a quilt top home, do some work on it, and return it for someone else to finish.
+While it is most desirable that you complete the quilt that you take home, another option is to take a quilt top home, do some work on it, and return it for someone else to finish.

 - Standard twin size or larger quilts are preferred.
 The minimum acceptable size is 60″ x 80″.